Lazy Ravioli Skillet Lasagna

-- 1 lb. lean ground beef (turkey or chicken works too!)
+- 1 lb. lean ground beef (turkey or chicken)

 - 1 cup yellow onions, chopped

-- ½ teaspoon EACH: fennel seeds AND red pepper flakes
+- ½ teaspoon EACH: crushed fennel seeds AND red pepper flakes

 - 1 teaspoon EACH: dried oregano AND sugar

-- 20 ounce frozen or refrigerated ravioli (I used the 4 cheese kind)
+- 20 ounce frozen ravioli (I like ricotta)